Dry cask storage: Russia

 The Russian dry storage facility for spent nuclear fuel, the HOT-2 at Mining Chemical Combine in Zheleznogorsk, Krasnoyarsk Krai in Siberia, is not a 'cask' facility per se, as it is designed to accommodate the spent nuclear fuel (both VVER and RBMK) in a series of compartments.
 The structure of the facility is made up of monolithic reinforced concrete walls and top and bottom slabs, with the actual storage compartments formed by reinforced concrete partitions.
 The fuel is to be cooled by natural convection of air.
 The design capacity of the facility is 37,785 tonnes of uranium.
 It is now under construction and in the process of commissioning.

 Ukraine

 In Ukraine, a dry storage facility has been accepting spent fuel from the six-unit Zaporizhzhia Nuclear Power Plant (VVER-1000 reactors) since 2001, making it the longest-serving such facility in the former Soviet Union.
-The system was designed by the now-defunct Duke Engineering of the United States, with the storage casks being manufactured locally.
+The system was designed by now-defunct Duke Engineering of the United States, with the storage casks being manufactured locally.

 Another project is underway with Holtec International (of the USA) to build a dry spent fuel storage facility at the 1986 accident Chernobyl Nuclear Power Plant (RBMK-1000 reactors).
 The project was initially started with Framatome (currently AREVA) of France, later suspended and terminated due to technical difficulties.
 Holtec was originally hired as a subcontractor to dehydrate the spent fuel, eventually taking over the entire project.